+3. Immense potential for development.
 There is a consensus among industry analysts about immense potential of Tesla ecosystem.
-Analysts forecasts that “the electric vehicle will not be simply a plug-in replacement for the legacy gas-burner, but rather a part of a new paradigm that includes charging infrastructure, vehicle autonomy, new ownership models and renewable energy.”
+Analysts forecast that “the electric vehicle will not be simply a plug-in replacement for the legacy gas-burner, but rather a part of a new paradigm that includes charging infrastructure, vehicle autonomy, new ownership models and renewable energy.”

 Moreover, self-driving cars are widely seen as inevitable future of transportation for medium to long-term prospects.
 There are differences in strategies of leading market players to establish their firm presence in self-driving segment.
 On one hand, companies such as Alphabet Inc.’s (Google) and Apple are seeking to form strategic relationships with car rental giants such as Avis and Hertz to install their self-driving technologies to cars operated by rental companies.

 On the other hand, Tesla “wants to control the autonomous driving user experience from start to finish.
 Its Autopilot systems go into Tesla cars, which in turn run on Tesla software, are sold at Tesla retail stores, and are serviced at Tesla service centres”.
 The approach adopted by Tesla, in contrast to Alphabet and Apple serves to strengthen its ecosystem, if efficiently realized in practice.